eth-csem/csemlib/README.rst

     csem2emc("parameters.yml")

 In the next example, we add the CSEM model onto a salvus mesh object.
 See www.mondaic.com for more information on salvus meshes.
-Here the salvus.mesh.UnstructuredMesh object to be defined of course and it should use the same parameterization as the CSEM.
+Here the salvus.mesh.UnstructuredMesh object has to be defined of course, and it should use the same parameterization as the CSEM.
 Ellipticity and topography are automatically taken into account upon extraction.